LeafyLappa/LeafyLappa/README.md

 - 👋 Hi, I’m @LeafyLappa
-- 👀 I’m interested in functional programming, smart contracts and software architecture
+- 👀 I’m most interested in functional programming and Ethereum smart contracts
-- 🌱 Currently learning JSON:API and how to program decoupled API clients
+- 🌱 Currently learning KorGE and best practices in game development
-- 📫 You can DM me on Discord: Greentail#5632
+- 📫 You can [find me on LinkedIn](https://www.linkedin.com/in/mihail-ashkadov/) or DM me on Discord: Greentail#5632
-- 💬 I speak English, also a bit of German and Interslavic
+- 💬 I speak English and a bit of German, I intend to learn Spanish